apache/parquet-format/VariantShredding.md

 Since data is often partially homogenous, it can be beneficial to extract certain fields into separate Parquet columns to further improve performance.
 This process is **shredding**.

-Shredding enables the use of of Parquet's columnar representation for more compact data encoding, the use of column statistics for data skipping, and partial projections from Parquet's columnar layout.
+Shredding enables the use of Parquet's columnar representation for more compact data encoding, column statistics for data skipping, and partial projections.

-For example, the query `SELECT variant_get(event, '$.event_ts', 'timestamp') FROM tbl` only needs to load field `event_ts`, and shredding can enable columnar projection that ignores the rest of the `event` Variant.
+For example, the query `SELECT variant_get(event, '$.event_ts', 'timestamp') FROM tbl` only needs to load field `event_ts`, and if that column is shredded, it can be read by columnar projection without reading or deserializing the rest of the `event` Variant.
 Similarly, for the query `SELECT * FROM tbl WHERE variant_get(event, '$.event_type', 'string') = 'signup'`, the `event_type` shredded column metadata can be used for skipping and to lazily load the rest of the Variant.

 ## Variant Metadata